From Chet Holmgren to Domantas Sabonis, reviewing the 2023-24 season for 11 former Gonzaga players in the NBA

 2023-24 reg. season stats: 82 games (82 starts), 16.5 ppg, 7.9 rpg, 2.4 apg, 2.3 bpg

 In review: Questions about Holmgren's durability surfaced well before the 7-foot center suffered a Lisfranc injury during a pickup game at Jamal Crawford's Pro-Am in Seattle and didn't cease when the No. 2 overall pick was ruled out of the entirety of the 2021-22 season.
-Holmgren responded to those questions by appearing in all 82 regular-season games, and 10 playoff games, for Oklahoma City en route to finishing second in NBA Rookie of the Year voting and earning All-Rookie honors.
-Holmgren's 2.3 blocks per game tied for fourth in the NBA and he became the first player in league history to total 150 blocks, 150 assists and 100 three-pointers in a single season.
-Holmgren's 3-point percentage dipped below 30% in the playoffs, but he still averaged 15.6 points, 7.2 rebounds and 2.5 blocks while leading OKC to the Western Conference Quarterfinals.
+Holmgren responded to those questions by appearing in all 82 regular-season games and 10 playoff games for Oklahoma City en route to finishing second in NBA Rookie of the Year voting and earning all-rookie honors.
+Holmgren's 2.3 blocks per game tied for fourth in the NBA and he became the first player in league history to total 150 blocks, 150 assists and 100 3-pointers in a single season.
+Holmgren's 3-point percentage dipped below 30% in the playoffs, but he still averaged 15.6 points, 7.2 rebounds and 2.5 blocks while leading OKC to the Western Conference quarterfinals.

 Julian Strawther, G, Denver Nuggets